apache/spark/CONTRIBUTING.md

 The pre-commit hooks require Docker Engine to be configured as the static checks static checks are executed in docker environment.
-You should build the images locally before installing pre-commit checks as described in [Building the images](#building-the-images).
+You should build the images locally before installing pre-commit checks as described in [Breeze](BREEZE.rst).
 In case you do not have your local images built the pre-commit hooks fail and provide instructions on what needs to be done.

 ## Installing pre-commit hooks